-How using an ODA can complete your STC quickly and efficiently
+How the Peregrine ODA can speed up your STC

 As described by the Federal Aviation Administration (FAA), supplemental type certification (STC) is a type certificate (TC) issued when an applicant has received FAA approval to modify an aeronautical product from its original design.